pydicom/pydicom/CONTRIBUTING.md

 Contributing to pydicom
 =======================

-This is the guide for contributing code, documentation and tests, and for filing issues.
+This is the guide for contributing code, documentation and tests to *pydicom*, as well as information on filing issues.
 Please read it carefully to help make the code review process go as smoothly as possible and maximize the likelihood of your contribution being merged.